Daegu subway fire: Aftermath

 The incident prompted outpourings of sympathy and anger from throughout South Korea and internationally.

-Officials promised to install better safety equipment in subway stations, and added spray-on fire-resistant chemicals to the interiors of the cars of the Daegu Metropolitan Subway.
+Officials promised to install emergency lighting, increase the number of exit signs, make car interiors flame-resistant and heighten security in the Daegu Metropolitan Subway.
 Six stations were taken out of service for refurbishment and restored in April 2003.
 The tragedy was considered by many a national embarrassment, provoking debate about whether South Korea had cut too many corners in safety during its rapid industrialization.
 Several metro trains throughout the country were subsequently refurbished to improve fire-resistant standards within a few years of the accident.

 On August 7, the Daegu District Court convicted Choi Sang-yeol, operator of train 1080, and Choi Jeong-hwan, operator of train 1079, sentencing them to prison for five and four years respectively for criminal negligence.
 Kim Dae-han was convicted of arson and homicide.
 Although prosecutors, with the support of victims' families, had sought the death penalty, the court instead sentenced him to life imprisonment on account of his remorse and mental instability.
 Kim died of a chronic illness in prison on August 31, 2004, in the city of Jinju, where he had been receiving medical treatment.

 In December 2008, the Daegu Safety Theme Park opened.
 The goal was to educate the inhabitants of Daegu about safety.